 Join other parents in the Coffee Cup College Planning Facebook Group

 Most Colleges Don’t Graduate Students in 4 Years

 As for the graduation rate part of 50-50, there are 856 colleges that have less than four/five-year graduation rates of less than 49%.
 That’s 53% of all four-year institutions with 500 or more full-time undergraduates.
 Yes, that means at over half of the colleges, less than half of students graduate in four years at private colleges and five years at public institutions.

 There are 238 colleges with acceptance rates less than 49% and they include some you probably have never heard of.
 There are actually 86 that fall into both groups, they accept less than 49% of students while having less than a 49% graduation rate.

 Hardest Colleges to Get Into

-The group that I think most people are interested in are the 141 colleges with acceptance rates less than 49% but have a graduation rate of 49% or better.
-That’s less than nine percent of all public and private non-profit institutions.
+The group that I think most people are interested in are the 146 colleges with acceptance rates less than 49% but have a graduation rate of 49% or better.
+That’s only nine percent of all public and private non-profit institutions.
 These are arguably the hardest colleges to get into.
-It includes 34 public institutions and 107 private.
-54 are classified as Liberal Arts Colleges and 56 are Universities with high or very high research activity.
+It includes 35 public institutions and 111 private.
+56 are classified as Liberal Arts Colleges and 51 are Universities with very high research activity.

-These colleges can be found in 30 states, however, 14 states had only one or two such schools.
-New York had the largest share of the hardest colleges to get into with 28, followed by California with 21, Massachusetts with 15, and Pennsylvania at 12.
-These also happen to be the states with some of the highest average net prices for colleges.
+These colleges can be found in 31 states including the District of Columbia.
+However, 14 states had only one or two such schools.
+New York and California had the most number of the hardest colleges to get into with 22 each.
+They were followed by Massachusetts with 15, Pennsylvania with 13, and Texas with 8.

 Colleges With Acceptance Rates of Less Than 49%